apache/spark/UPDATING.md

 airflow users --remove-role --username jondoe --role Public
 ```

+### Unification of `do_xcom_push` flag
+The `do_xcom_push` flag (a switch to push the result of an operator to xcom or not) was appearing in different incarnations in different operators.
+It's function has been unified under a common name (`do_xcom_push`) on `BaseOperator`.
+This way it is also easy to globally disable pushing results to xcom.

+See [AIRFLOW-3249](https://jira.apache.org/jira/browse/AIRFLOW-3249) to check if your operator was affected.

 ## Airflow 1.10.2

 ### DAG level Access Control for new RBAC UI